javalosp/advanced_programming/Lecture_4/Lecture_4_Quiz.md

 - [ ] a).
 Pointers are automatically deallocated at the end of the program.
 - [x] b).
 Pointers can be used to access array elements.
 - [ ] c).
 Pointers cannot be incremented or decremented.
 - [ ] d).
-Pointers are always initialized to nullptr.
+Pointers are always initialised to nullptr.

 #### What does the following code snippet print?
 ```cpp